amin-amirali/topn-github-repo/README.md

 It uses GitHub's API to obtain the data: https://developer.github.com/v3/issues/

-In order to avoid counting similar words, a stemming library is used: https://github.com/dkmarley/peco
+A stemming library is being used to avoid counting similar words (for example: "count", "counter", "counting") as separate: https://github.com/dkmarley/peco

 ## Usage